OdegardXD/Simple-Calculator/README.md

 ## Features
 Supports basic math types such as +, -, *, / and %
-Supports 2 different numbers (for now might add support for more later)
 Has a easy to use UI

 ## How it works